 A strawberry-flavoured one (with pink icing), and a white chocolate one, were available in Australia, but they were dropped as they were not popular.

 One with jam accompanying the mallow is sold in Australia, the UK, Canada and in Ireland.
-In Australia, the jam is described as "apple and plum" jam.
-In Canada, the jam appears to be raspberry.
-In the British version there's a layer of mallow, then a layer of jam, then a layer of mallow.
-The jam doesn't actually touch a biscuit.
-In the Australian version, there's a layer of jam directly on the bottom biscuit, then a layer of mallow.
+In Australia, the jam is described as “apple and plum” jam.
+The jam is directly on the bottom biscuit, then there’s a layer of mallow.
+In the British jam version, called a “Jammie Wagon Wheel”, which weighs 38g, the jam doesn’t touch the biscuit: there’s the biscuit, then a layer of mallow, then a layer of jam, then a layer of mallow.
+In Canada, the jam used appears to be raspberry.

 In the UK, they are now (2004) sold in packages of bright red foil, with the picture of a pioneer’s wagon on them.